Below are Five (plus) Ways to Deal with Anxiety Without Medication

 Nutrition- Eating nutritious food that fuels your body with the proper energy is crucial to fighting anxiety.
 Often when we are stressed we crave sugary foods or foods we know are bad for us, but that temporary high comes crashing down into deeper depression and anxiety.
 Do your research to know which foods provide you with mood boosting vitamins and amino acid.
 Salmon is a great source of omega-3 fatty acids which aides in uplifting your mood, Greek yogurt and high protein foods improve alertness, mental energy, and reaction time.
 Combine those with a complex carb like a sweet potato or brown rice for the ultimate boost.

-If you’ve tried any of these and are still suffering with symptoms, The A Treatment Center, located in Pasadena CA and New Port Beach CA (Corona Del Mar) can help you overcome your anxiety!
+If you’ve tried any of these and are still suffering with symptoms, The A Treatment Center, located in Pasadena CA and New Port Beach CA (Corona Del Mar, CA) can help you overcome your anxiety!

 We are here to help.